sheckman/sigcse2019/attendees/index.md

 ### Registration Location and Hours

-The registration desk will be in the Hyatt: Greenway Promenade (2nd Floor).
+The registration desk will be in the Hyatt: Nicollet Promenade (1st Floor).
 The hours will be:

   <table class="table">
       <tbody>